davidmz/just-router/README.md

 };
 ```

-The simplest possible router looks like this:
+The simplest router looks like this:

 ```typescript
 const router = createRouter(() => "Hello!");